Mesoscopic eigenvalue density correlations of Wigner matrices: Correlation of Green functions: proof of Theorem

-In the next lemma we deal with the second term on the RHS of \eqref{417}.
-By comparing with \eqref{498} below, one observes that this term does not appear in the complex Hermitian case, and we shall see that it is indeed this term that results in the correction term of order $N^{4\beta-4}$, which explains why we only have the correction term in the real symmetric case. \begin{lemma} For the second term on the RHS of \eqref{417}, we have
+In the next lemma we deal with the second term on the right-hand side of \eqref{417}.
+By comparing with \eqref{498} below, one observes that this term does not appear in the complex Hermitian case, and we shall see that it is indeed this term that results in the correction term of order $N^{4\gamma-4}$, which explains why we only have the correction term in the real symmetric case. \begin{lemma} Recall $f_1$ from \eqref{488}.
+For the second term on the right-hand side of \eqref{417}, we have

 \end{lemma}

 \begin{proof} The proof is similar to that of Lemma \ref{lem4.2}, i.e.\ we keep using cumulant expansion formula \ref{eq:cumulant_expansion} until we can apply Proposition \ref{prop4.3} to estimate the results as desired.